calarconpieriz/binary-search-tree/README.md

-# binary-search-tree
+# Binary Search Tree and Hash Table - Data structures

 The node binary search tree example.
-It also implements a vertical sum depending on the width and columns.
+It also implements a vertical sum using hash tables/map depending on the width and columns.